 The immune system plays a critical role in protecting the body against pathogens and malignancies by locating and eliminating unwanted cells, including cancer cells.
-The healthy immune system employs a number of inherent mechanisms to balance the immune response, ensuring that unwanted cells are eliminated without harmful local tissue damage.
+The healthy immune system employs several inherent mechanisms to balance the immune response, ensuring that unwanted cells are eliminated without harmful local tissue damage.
 These mechanisms include:

 - Upregulations of check-point molecules like PD-L1/L2 - that down-regulate the activity of effector T-cells

 - Secretion of catabolic enzymes limiting the availability of amino acids required for immune cell survival, growth, and function

 - Recruitment of immune regulatory cell subsets like regulatory T-cells and myeloid derived suppressor cells (MDSCs), via secretions of chemoattractant molecules.

 Cancer cells adopt one or more of these strategies making the tumor microenvironment less conducive for anti-tumor immunity, and thus enabling the cancer cells to escape immune attack and continue to grow and metastasize.

 Our unique T-win® technology platform allows us to identify, design, and validate new immune modulating vaccine candidates in humans.
 Our T-win® molecules are designed to engage and boost antigen-specific anti-regulatory T-cells in vivo based on a validated and safe peptide vaccination platform.